 Section 9B.
 The treasurer shall keep a record of funds budgeted and disbursed by the association.

 Section 9C.
-The treasurer shall cause to be made a year-end report describing revenues, disbursements, and encumbrances and carry forward balances of the association’s funds to the House of Delegates and the university reflecting thebusinessoftheassociation at the close of the academic year.
+The treasurer shall cause to be made a year-end report describing revenues, disbursements, and encumbrances and carry forward balances of the association’s funds to the House of Delegates and the university reflecting the business of the association at the close of the academic year.

+Section 9D. – Budget & Finance Committee

+The Chair of the Student Government Association Budget & Finance Committee shall be the SGA Executive Treasurer.

+The Student Government Association Budget & Finance Committee (BFC/SGABFC) shall be a standing committee within the association, with the purpose of oversight of all association funds.

+The BFC shall be comprised of treasurers from each class delegation, (Freshman, Sophomore, Junior, Senior, and Graduate), in addition to each branch (Student Election Commission and Student Union Board of Governors).

+The BFC shall review and approve all internal and external funding requests before being put up for a vote by the House of Delegates.
+This committee is empowered to deny requests.

+The BFC shall assist in the record keeping of funds within the SGA budget and funds disbursed by the association and collectively compile data to generate the monthly financial reports.

 Section 10.
 The Reporter of the House of Delegates